This article (11 steps to fix a broken process) was first published on ThriveGlobal

-Another important task here is to make sure the end-users of the process are trained on the new process and the tools involved.
+Another important task here is to ensure the process’s end-users are trained on the new process and the tools involved.
 They must be given the necessary training materials they need to really understand this new process and their roles and responsibilities with the new process.
 This step is generally forgotten and therefore can lead to poor adoption of the new process.

 You’re almost there!
 All that’s left to do now is to implement it but don’t rush it yet.
-The process has users (multiple users in most cases) and you don’t want to annoy them with a faulty new process.
+The process has users (multiple users in most cases), and you don’t want to annoy them with a faulty new process.
 Take it slow, thus, and start testing it.
-Do not accept the perfect result in the first attempt.
+Do not accept the perfect result on the first attempt.
 You can first implement the process for a smaller group and monitor the performance.
 Based on the outcome, you may improve further or roll out the process to all the users.

-When you redesign a broken process you should remember that improvement is a continuous game.
+When you redesign a broken process you should remember that business process improvement is a continuous game.
 One level of optimization or testing will not help.
 As the process is used more and more, concerns may keep arising.
 This is why there should be checkpoints to revise unclear steps, automate whatever is possible, and remove bottlenecks.

 Following these steps to fix a broken process will help you minimize the use of resources and save time.
 We advise you to take one process at a time and work your way up instead of taking a big-bang approach.

 Create a checklist with the above steps if you need to, and make it your mantra!
 It works!

 Broken processes lead to inefficiencies in operations, frustrated employees, and unhappy customers.
-Fixing them requires a systematic approach which when followed correctly can yield desirable results.
+Fixing them requires a systematic approach that can yield desirable results when followed correctly.

 Quixy, as a business process management (BPM) tool, assists you in these steps to fix broken processes in the easiest way possible.
 No matter which business process you are looking to redesign, you can use the Quixy platform to fix, automate, and optimize it!
-For details, a demo, or a free trial, please get in touch with us.
+Get Started Today!
+Empower your organization with automation and customized app development without coding.